With Plan B Ruling, Judge Signs Off On Years Of Advocacy

-But opponents remain unhappy, both with the drug and with the idea that it could be freely available to young girls.
+But opponents remain unhappy, both with the drug and with the idea that it could be freely available to young girls on the pharmacy shelf.

 "In obtaining these drugs over the counter, these girls are going to be bypassing important medical screenings, which could screen for [sexually transmitted diseases] and also are the first-line defense in screening for girls at risk of sexual abuse," said Anna Higgins, director of the Center for Human Dignity at the Family Research Council.